 Growth stage: once you have established need, you can begin to grow safely.

-However, these growth stages are only possible by good practices at the beginning of a project.
+However, these growth stages are only possible through good practices at the beginning of a project.
 To establish them, lean startup methodology follows a set of guiding principles that are unique to the startup world but still share principles with traditional lean ideas.
-In many ways, the principles are even more simple than general Lean – though each step should be prefaced by an ‘idea’ phase.
+In many ways, the principles are even more simple than general Lean - though each step should be prefaced by an ‘idea’ phase.

 And it up the three steps can be roughly summarised by three steps: